atsepkov/citysdk-node/README.md

 ## Types of Requests

-There are two basic types of requests, `APIRequest()` which retrieves data based on the location and variables you request and `GEORequest()` which will respond with the data in GEOJSON format including the bounding box coordinates data for creating maps
+There are two basic types of requests, `apiRequest()` which retrieves data based on the location and variables you request and `geoRequest()` which will respond with the data in GEOJSON format including the bounding box coordinates data for creating maps

 ### Request Format